cs3org/wopiserver/README.md

 * Collaborative editing and locking of the file
 * Transparent handling of uploads (i.e. pictures):
   * If a note has no pictures, it is handled as a text file.
-  * Once a picture is included, the save to WOPI is executed as a zipped bundle, with a `.mtx` extension.
+  * Once a picture is included, the save to WOPI is executed as a zipped bundle, with a `.mdx` extension.
-  * Files ending as `.mtx` are equally treated as zipped bundles and expanded to CodiMD: this currently requires direct access to the underlying storage used by CodiMD when pushing the pictures from the EFSS storage.
+  * Files ending as `.mdx` are equally treated as zipped bundles and expanded to CodiMD: this currently requires direct access to the underlying storage used by CodiMD when pushing the pictures from the EFSS storage.

 ## Required CodiMD APIs
 * `/new`                    push a file to CodiMD
 * `/<noteid>`               display a file
 * `/<noteid>/publish`       display a file in readonly mode
 * `/<noteid>/download`      get a raw file to push it back
-* `/uploads/upload_<filename>`  get an uploaded picture/attachment
+* `/uploads/upload_<hash>`  get an uploaded picture/attachment

 ## Required WOPI APIs
 * `GetFileInfo`: get all file metadata